Premarital counseling is an investment in building a loving, lasting, healthy relationship.

 - Conflict resolution.
 How do you approach problems and important decisions to be made?
 How will you resolve conflict?
 What is your experience with conflict?
 In premarital counseling, you can also explore conflict resolution styles based on each of your unique personality types and learn effective strategies for working together when disagreements present themselves.

 Even though these are tough questions, the answers are important.
 They’re important not only because they give you another glimpse into your compatibility, but because they will affect the lives of your future children.
-If you are on opposite sides of the fence in a lot of ways when it comes to parenting, your future family life will be strengthened and enhanced by premarital counseling.
+If you are on opposite sides of the fence in a lot of ways when it comes to parenting, your future family life will be strengthened and enhanced by premarital relationship counseling.

 How to Get Started with Premarital Counseling